 Economic uncertainty could continue to impact our financial results and growth.
-Weak economic conditions in parts of the world, particularly in Europe, political instability in some parts of the world, and the uncertainty over the duration of these conditions and the strength of any recovery in other parts of the world that have experienced some improved economic conditions, could continue to have a negative impact on the lodging industry.
+Weak economic conditions in Europe and other parts of the world, the strength or continuation of recovery in countries that have experienced improved economic conditions, political instability in some areas, and the uncertainty over how long any of these conditions will continue, could continue to have a negative impact on the lodging industry.
 As a result of such current economic conditions and uncertainty, we continue to experience weakened demand for our hotel rooms in some markets.
 Recent improvements in demand trends in other markets may not continue, and our future financial results and growth could be further harmed or constrained if the recovery stalls or conditions worsen.